SAP-docs/preview.developer.concur.com/src/api-guides/e-receipts.markdown

    ![Sample OTP Email User Received](/assets/img/api-guides/e-receipts/otp-email-sample.png)

-5. After user clicks the “Sign in with Concur” link within the email, they will be redirected to the partner’s redirect URI with a query parameter containing a one-time token **`otl`** that will be used to obtain an official OAuth2 `access_token` and `refresh_token`.
-Example: `<https://{partner_redirect_URI}&otl=7add4621f00b47e1aa2d8a61739c97e6>`
+5. After user clicks the “Sign in with Concur” link within the email, they will be redirected to the partner’s redirect URI with a query parameter containing a one-time token **`token`** that will be used to obtain an official OAuth2 `access_token` and `refresh_token`.
+Example: `<[https://connect.companydemo.com/auth&token=dd-36w6vji244m5qsfy23a3jvw3no1e4c](https://connect.companydemo.com/auth&token=dd-36w6vji244m5qsfy23a3jvw3no1e4c)`

 6. When your application receives the redirect call with the one-time token, strip the token value from the redirect URI and use that token on a Post request to the authorization service to obtain an official OAuth2 `access_token` and `refresh_token` using the [OTP grant](https://developer.concur.com/api-reference/authentication/apidoc.html#otp-grant) while [being geo aware](https://developer.concur.com/api-guides/e-receipts.html#being-geo-aware).
+7. If you used the optional parameters in the /otp call in step 3, such as 'name', 'company' and 'link', please include these parameters in the following /auth API call too.
-The following are reserved words and cannot be used as client application defined parameters for `/token` API: `client_id`,`client_secret`,`channel_type`,`channel_handle`,`scope`,`grant_type`,`otp`.
+8. The following are reserved words and cannot be used as client application defined parameters for `/token` API: `client_id`,`client_secret`,`channel_type`,`channel_handle`,`scope`,`grant_type`,`otp`.

    **Example:**